 There are some nutrients which are particularly important for teenagers including protein, iodine, iron, vitamin D and calcium – which are needed for growth and development.

 MILK AND DAIRY FOOD GROUP

 If teenage girls are worried about the fat content in dairy foods – they need not be!
-There are a plenty of lower-fat options available; semi-skimmed, 1% fat and skimmed milk, as well as low-fat yogurt and reduced-fat cheeses.
-These are a good options as they contain all the calcium but fewer calories than whole milk products.
+There are plenty of lower-fat options available; semi-skimmed, 1% fat and skimmed milk, as well as low-fat yogurt and reduced-fat cheeses.
+These are good options as they contain all the calcium but fewer calories than whole milk products.